-Your AirPods are true wireless earbuds, which means each earbud holds a separate charge of its own for a certain amount of hours (up to 6 hours with the AirPods 3, for example).
+Apple revolutionized wireless listening with the AirPods.
+The true wireless earbuds offer elite flexibility, thanks in part to the battery design.
+Each earbud holds a separate charge of its own for a certain amount of hours (up to six hours with the AirPods 3, for example).
 They also come with a charging case that has a battery life of its own, typically enough to charge up the earbuds several times.

 If your AirPods model, such as first- and early second-generation versions, didn't come with a wireless charging case (or you didn't upgrade it), or if you're not utilizing the wireless charging capabilities of later models, you'll be using a cable connection to charge your AirPods case, which in turn charges the AirPods.
 Here's how.